 \subsubsection{Linear combinations depending on $t$}

-In the present paper, we deal with linear combinations of some of the vectors $P_{il}u$ in (\ref{Pu}) or some of the matrices $P_{il}$ in (\ref{P}), whose coefficients depend on time $t$ and they are not all zero.
-For a fixed $t$, such a linear combination is not zero since the vectors and the matrices are linearly independent (recall the two previous Propositions \ref{PropPilu} and \ref{PropPil}).
+In the main paper, we deal with linear combinations of some of the vectors $P_{il}u$ in (\ref{Pu}), or some of the matrices $P_{il}$ in (\ref{P}), whose coefficients depend on time $t$.
+For a fixed $t$, if these coefficients are not all zero, then such a linear combination is not zero since the vectors and the matrices are linearly independent: recall the two previous Propositions \ref{PropPilu} and \ref{PropPil}.

 However, in the analysis of the asymptotic behavior of the condition numbers, we require that the norm of the linear combination is away from zero, uniformly with respect to $t$.
 This is the content of the next lemma.